agronholm/exceptiongroup/README.rst

   * ``traceback.format_exception_only()``
   * ``traceback.print_exception()``
   * ``traceback.print_exc()``
+* A backported version of ``contextlib.suppress()`` from Python 3.12.1 which also handles suppressing exceptions inside exception groups

 If this package is imported on Python 3.11 or later, the built-in implementations of the exception group classes are used instead, ``TracebackException`` is not monkey patched